 Now lets clone the Neos Development Collection Repository into the folder you are currently in.

+'''

-git clone https://github.com/neos/neos-development-collection.git sudo pacman -S python-pip
+git clone https://github.com/neos/neos-development-collection.git

+'''

 Sphinx requirements

 Sphinx is based on Python to make Sphinx available in your System you probably need to install some packages through pip.